Giles Legood: Military service

 On 20 October 2004, Legood was commissioned into the Chaplains Branch, Royal Auxiliary Air Force, as a flight lieutenant.
 He was attached to No. 600 Squadron RAF, and was the RAF's first part-time chaplain.

 In 2007, Legood transferred to the Royal Air Force as a full-time chaplain.
 He served as chaplain to RAF Northolt, and served in Iraq and Afghanistan.
 In 2013, he was promoted to the relative rank of wing commander.
 In 2015 he became senior chaplain at RAF Brize Norton.
 During his time there, and earlier in service, he joined detachments to the Falkland Islands, Germany, Cyprus, Ascension Island, Kenya and Saudi Arabia.

 In 2017, Legood was promoted to Deputy Chaplain-in-Chief (Operations) and was based at Headquarters Air Command.

 From 2021 to 2022, Legood attended the Royal College of Defence Studies.
 On 5 August 2022, on completion of his course, he was appointed Chaplain in Chief (head of the RAF Chaplains Branch) and promoted to the relative rank of air vice-marshal.
-As the most senior Anglican chaplain, he also additionally serves as Archdeacon for the Royal Air Force.
+As the most senior Anglican chaplain, he also additionally serves as Archdeacon for the Royal Air Force, and was collated as archdeacon by Hugh Nelson, Bishop to the Armed Forces, during a service at St Clement Danes on 11 September 2022.

 Honours and decorations

 In 2014, Legood was appointed a Member of the Order of the British Empire (MBE) in recognition of gallant and distinguished services in Afghanistan during the period 1 April 2013 to 30 September 2013.
 This made him the first RAF chaplain to receive an operational honour since the Second World War.
 On 22 July 2018, he was made an Honorary Chaplain to the Queen (QHC).
+Upon the succession of King Charles III, he became an Honorary Chaplain to the King (KHC).
 He is also a recipient of the Iraq Medal, the Operational Service Medal for Afghanistan, the Operational Service Medal Iraq and Syria, the Queen Elizabeth II Diamond Jubilee Medal, and Queen Elizabeth II Platinum Jubilee Medal.